 Formal academic courses completed at another accredited institution may be considered for course transfer credit.
 If approved, only the credits are transferred onto the transcript, not the grade.
 Students are allowed to transfer a maximum of nine total credits with approval of the PAWS program.
 Undergraduate courses are not accepted as transfer credits into the graduate program.
-In order to be considered for transfer credit, courses should meet all of the following:
+In order to be considered for transfer credit, course(s) content must overlap with the required PAWS course(s) and should meet all of the following:

-- Approval by UVM PAWS course instructor
+Approval by UVM PAWS course instructor

-- Grade of B or better

-- Completed within 3 years of the time of transfer into the program
+- Grade of B or better - Completed within 3 years of the time of transfer into the program